faircloth-lab/phyluce/docs/tutorials/tutorial-4.rst

 We will perform the read alignments to `triCas1` using the permissive read aligner, stampy_, which works well when aligning sequences to a divergent reference sequence.
-Hoever, before running the alignments, we need to prepare the base genome.
+However, before running the alignments, we need to prepare the base genome.
 And, before we do that, let's create a direcetory to work in:

 .. code-block:: bash